Enhanced cooperation: Single Resolution Fund

-President of the European Council, Herman Van Rompuy, released a report on 26 June 2012 which called for deeper integration in the eurozone, including the establishment of a banking union encompassing direct recapitalisation of banks from the ESM, a common financial supervisor, a common bank resolution scheme and a deposit guarantee fund.
+President of the European Council Herman Van Rompuy released a report on 26 June 2012 which called for deeper integration in the eurozone, including the establishment of a banking union encompassing direct recapitalisation of banks from the ESM, a common financial supervisor, a common bank resolution scheme and a deposit guarantee fund.
 The SSM Regulation was enacted through a regulation in October 2013.
 However, during negotiations for the Single Resolution Mechanism (SRM), which would be responsible for resolving failing banks and would establish a Single Resolution Fund (SRF) to fund their restructuring, concerns, especially by Germany, were raised that some of its provisions were incompatible with current EU treaties.
-As a result, the details of some aspects of the functioning of the SRF, including the transfer and mutualisation of funds from national authorities to the centralized fund, was split off from the Regulation to an Intergovernmental Agreement outside the framework of the EU.
+As a result, the details of some aspects of the functioning of the SRF, including the transfer and mutualisation of funds from national authorities to the centralized fund, were split off from the Regulation to an Intergovernmental Agreement outside the framework of the EU.
 However, the treaty states that the intention of the signatories is to incorporate the treaty's provisions into EU structures within 10 years.
 The agreement was signed by 26 EU member states (all but Sweden and the United Kingdom) and is open to accession to any other EU member states.
 It entered into force on 1 January 2016, following the ratification by states representing 90% of the weighted vote of SSM and SRM participating states, but only to SSM and SRM participating states.
 As of February 2021, all eurozone states, and all EU member states except Denmark and Poland (which have both signed the agreement) and Sweden, have ratified the agreement.
 The ECB governing council decided on 24 June 2020 to establish a close cooperation agreement with the Bulgarian and Croatian central banks.
 The close cooperation agreements entered into force on 1 October 2020, at which point the SRF agreement applied to them.